nordeim/singapore-smb/docs/prompt-8.md

 ---

-wesome job on your meticulous analysis, planning and execution!
+Awesome job on your meticulous analysis, planning and execution!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review @AGENT.md and your reference `VALIDATED_PROJECT_UNDERSTANDING.md` , then meticulously plan to update them to record Phase 2 amd 3 completion and the changes/additions made.
 Purpose is to keep them aligned with the current codebase status.